prideout/prideout.github.com/_posts/2015-12-25-gpu-particles.md

 ---
 {% include JB/setup %}

-## GPU Particles with WebGL 1.0
+## Simple GPU Physics with WebGL 1.0

-Here's a particle demo that does Verlet integration and avoids sending data to the GPU on a per-frame basis.
+Here's a particle demo that performs Verlet integration in the fragment shader and avoids any transfers to the GPU.

-There are two passes: a physics pass that samples from one floating-point FBO and writes to another, and a graphics pass that samples the FBO from the vertex shader.
-Easy!
+There are two passes:

+- The **physics** pass samples from one floating-point FBO and writes to another.
+Draws one big quad.
+- The **graphics** pass samples the FBO in the vertex shader to determine position.
+Draws point sprites.

-There will be smarter ways of doing this in WebGL 2.0 so I thought I'd put this out before it's hopelesslly passé.
-It seems to handle a million particles just fine with the Intel Iris GPU in my 13" MacBook.
+There will be smarter ways of doing this in WebGL 2.0 so I thought I'd post this before it becomes passé.
+It smoothly handles a quarter-million particles with the lackluster Intel Iris GPU that's in my 13" MacBook.

 <div style="width:256px;height:256px;border:solid 2px black;position:relative;display:inline-block">
     <div style="z-index:0;bottom:0;left:0;position:absolute;width:100%;padding:20px;font-weight:bold">